rust-lang/lang-team/src/frequently-requested-changes.md

 Numeric overflow checking (e.g. `1000u16 * 1000u16`) is one case where Rust
-compromised on this: on many targets, numeric overflow checking has high enough overhead to hut performance too much for a wide variety of code.
+compromised on this: on many targets, numeric overflow checking has high enough overhead to hurt performance too much for a wide variety of code.
 As a result, Rust defaults to having overflow checking only for debug builds, while release builds have overflow checking off by default.
 (Even in release builds, numeric overflow is still undefined, and projects can turn it on.)